On Retrieval Augmentation and the Limitations of Language Model Training: Conclusion

 \section{Conclusion}

-In this work, we study the performance gap between vanilla and kNN-augmented LMs and discover limitations in current common LM training practices.
-The limitations include (1) the last MLP layer slows down the training process at the early phase, and (2) models trained with LM training objective cannot generalize from over-specified training data.
-We further show with GPT-3.5-Turbo that the failure of generalization can not be solved by scaling up the model size, suggesting that this is a fundamental limitation of LM training.
+We study the performance gap between vanilla and $k$NN-augmented LMs.
+We develop an experiment that allows us to directly inspect the bottleneck issue and exclude the possibility that it causes the performance gap (\S{\ref{sec:bottleneck}}).
+We further identify the over-specified scenario where vanilla LMs fail to generalize while $k$NN-LMs generalize better (\S{\ref{sec:over-spec}}).
+We also show with GPT-3.5-turbo that this failure of generalization can not be solved by scaling up the model size, suggesting that this is a fundamental limitation of LM training.
+Finally, we show the potential of augmenting LMs with an MLP model, indicating a promising future direction (\S{\ref{sec:mlp-aug}}).